When Vincent Met John

 Nick Wilkes (who also wrote the piece) looks hardly anything like John Lennon; but within about five minutes of him opening his big Scouse gob I almost forgot that he was an actor playing a role.
 I don't know whether he is doing a meticulous copy of John's mannerisms (in the way that Michael Sheen impersonates real people) or whether he's embodying the Lennon of collective memory.
 Rather brilliantly, he's wearing a vomit-stained jacket inside out throughout the play; only in the last minutes does he reverse it and become the iconic Some Time In New York city Lennon.

 Murray Andrews does look quite a lot like the Van Gogh self portrait, and spends the whole ninety minutes convincing us that he's an out-of-time Dutchmen with limited English, perpetually misunderstanding John's idioms.
 When John says that his record sales are down, Vincent has no idea what a "record" is.
 When John has explained it he refers to him as a "phonograph salesman".
 When John explains that the Beatles came out of Liverpool, Vincent says that lots of ports probably suffer from cockroaches and other vermin.
 At no point does the conceit waver; Vincent never seems to know things he shouldn't know and understand things he shouldn't understand.
 I don't know very much about Van Gogh, but I assume the play accurately reflects his life and philosophy.
-Certainly, the Lennon character never says a single word that don't believe John Lennon would have said; nor does he had any point drop a historical or biographical clanger.
+Certainly, the Lennon character never says a single word that I don't believe John Lennon would have said; nor does he at any point drop a historical or biographical clanger.
 And the voice is terrifyingly perfect.

 There are, of course, lots of in-references; Lennon quotes from his own songs probably slightly more than the real man would have done, but its always clever and funny and done with the lightest of touches.
 John uses "Jesus!" as a swear word; Vincent asks if he believes in Jesus and John replies that he's bigger than Jesus.
 When John opens up about his life, and starts to explain what he thinks is missing from it, Vincent, says "All you need is love" and John half smiles.
 The moment doesn't feel at all forced.